Astro Flipper

 Created a Scene Gizmo script that draws rectangles around each room in the Unity scene view only, which the player never sees, to help with level design.
 Also created an Editor Window that lets me easily move camera to the other rooms using integer values during level creation.

-Added new music for both levels.
+Added new music for all levels, from PlayOnLoop.

 Credits: